 If you use cash a lot, it’ll be harder to figure out where your money's going just by looking at your bank statement.
 Instead you could try carrying a notebook around with you for a month, and making a note of everything you spend money on each day.

 If you want to try and cut down on your bank fees, it might be a good idea to review your accounts, and make sure you’ve got the type of account that best suits the way you make payments.
-Try our account selector to make sure you’ve got the right Kiwibank account for you, or if you’re with another bank, check out our fee comparison table to see if you could save money by switching.
+Compare our accounts to make sure you’ve got the right Kiwibank account for you.

 During uncertain economic times, insurance is even more important than usual, because it helps to protect you from the 'what ifs', like job loss, major illness, or having to replace your contents.

 You should regularly review your insurance policies to make sure you've got the right cover for your needs.
-Use our life insurance calculator and contents calculator to help figure out the right level of cover for you.
+Use our Life & Living Insurance calculator and contents calculator to help figure out the right level of cover for you.